openPupil/PyPupilEXT/README.md

     <img src="Misc/img/StartupAnim.gif" align="center" width="55%" height="20%">
   </p>

+# PyPupilEXT: Advanced pupil size detection using computer vision in python

 This repository provides a python wrapper to the open-source pupillometry system PupilEXT ([Link](https://github.com/openPupil/)).
 The binding module is created using [Pybind11](https://github.com/pybind/pybind11).
 PyPupilEXT allows to measure the pupil diameter from images that were captured by stereo- and mono camera systems.
 The pupil diameter can be detected using one of the state-of-the-art open-source algorithms, Starburst [[1\]](#1), Swirski2D [[2\]](#2), ExCuSe [[3\]](#3), ElSe [[4\]](#4), PuRe [[5\]](#5), and PuReST [[6\]](#6).<br/>